apezoo/rust-otp/README.md

 -   **Preventing Pad Reuse**: The system is architected to make it impossible to reuse any portion of a one-time pad.
 -   **Cryptographically Secure Randomness**: One-time pads are generated using a cryptographically secure pseudo-random number generator (CSPRNG).
 -   **No Key Distribution**: This tool does not handle the distribution of one-time pads.
 It is the user's responsibility to securely share the one-time pad with the intended recipient.

+## Choosing the Right Binary

+*   `otp-cli`: The command-line interface for Linux.
+*   `otp-cli.exe`: The command-line interface for Windows.
+*   `otp-web`: The web-based interface for Linux.
+*   `otp-web.exe`: The web-based interface for Windows.

 ## 🤝 Contributing